azat-co/you-dont-know-node/README.md

 * `ascii`   - for 7 bit ASCII data only.
 Very fast, strips the high bit if set.
 * `utf8`    - Multibyte encoded Unicode characters.
 Standard for the web.
-* `utf16le` - 2 or 4 bytes, little endian encoded Unicode chars.
+* `utf16le` - 2 or 4 bytes, little-endian encoded Unicode chars.

 ---